exalted/martinaali.wedding/index.md

 [![Location]({{ '/assets/image/location.jpg?v=' | append: site.github.build_revision | relative_url }})]({{ '/assets/image/location.jpg?v=' | append: site.github.build_revision | relative_url }})

-> You might figure they also manage a small bed and breakfast at the same location, however we do not necessarily recommend you staying there as it is pretty much in the middle of nowhere and it's not cheap.
+> You might figure they also manage a small bed and breakfast at the same location, however, we do not necessarily recommend you staying there as it is pretty much in the middle of nowhere and it's not cheap.

 ## 🚗 Travel recommendations